shreeomw/Decentralized-Stock-exchange-Solana/README.md

-Dentralized Stock exchange using Solana
+Decentralized Stock exchange using Solana

+code is taken from repositories of mateolafalce (credits to owner)